Sharing Access with Carers and Family

 The GPS Dementia Tracker allows anyone to text for an instant location if they know the specific command to send.
 So you can give the Tracker's phone number and text command to anyone who needs access (including the police, if they're involved in a search when others are unavailable).

-Often families have multiple people able to help care for a loved-one with dementia - you can easily include them with access to the GPS Tracker
+Often families have more than one person able to help care for a loved-one with dementia - you can easily include them with access to the GPS Tracker

-Two different people can receive all text alerts for SOS, Falls, Geo-fencing (wandering too far) or Low Battery.
-A third can have just SOS alerts, and a fourth only non-SOS alerts - which allows for useful flexibility:
+Five different people can receive text alerts for SOS, Falls, Geo-fencing (wandering too far) or Low Battery.
+They can also be optionally set to receive phone calls for SOS or Falls.

 One person for the outgoing call